senzing-garage/aws-cloudformation-dev-rest/README.md

 1. FIXME: Install `keytool`
     1. FIXME: Make it clear what needs to be installed and why a certain version is needed.
     1. FIXME: Install [adoptopenjdk 11](https://adoptopenjdk.net/archive.html)
-    1. FIXME:  If you already have `keytool` installed...
+    1. FIXME:  If the `keytool` is already installed...
 1. Install [git](https://github.com/Senzing/knowledge-base/blob/master/HOWTO/install-git.md)

 ## How to Deploy?